 Entrepreneurs: Nathan Colemand and James Brooks

 The Elephant Pants products are proudly made in Chiang Mai, Thailand by a talented team that’s paid 2x the minimum wage, provided with healthcare, and given a green environment to work in.
 The fashion company’s mission is saving elephants, with a portion of every sale of their elephant-print pants.
-10% of net profits are donated to the IEF to programs that help save the elephants.
+IEF programs that help save the elephants receive donations of 10% of net profits.

 The two friends, James Brooks and Nathan Coleman founded the company after a trip to Thailand.
 They visited locally-made clothing shops, which were implementing elephants through their designs.